Harriotta avia

 Harriotta avia, the Australasian narrow-nosed spookfish, is a type of chimaera of the family Rhinochimaeridae identified from several specimens found in New Zealand, Southwest Pacific Ocean.
 Its distribution range is now believed to be New Zealand and Australia.

 Description

-Harriotta avia is distinguished from its congeners (Harriotta raleighana and Harriotta haeckeli) by several characteristics, including elongated slender trunk, slim rod-like pelvic claspers, dorsal spin going beyond the dorsal fin's apex, and long thin snout up to 56% of its body diagonal length.
-Its body color is mainly chocolate brownish if the skin is intact.
-This species maximum total length is around 107.5 cm for female specimens and 95.7 cm for male specimens.
+As with other chimaeras, Harriotta avia has a cartilaginous skeleton, no scales, and smooth skin.
+Harriotta avia is distinguished from its congeners (Harriotta raleighana and Harriotta haeckeli) by several characteristics, including elongated slender trunk, slim rod-like pelvic claspers, dorsal spine going beyond the dorsal fin's apex, and long thin snout up to 56% of its body length.
+This elongate rostrum may serve sensory purposes.